rgiosa10/data-modeling-cr/README.md

 - Links to _airlines_ and _airports_ dimensions by their IATA codes.
 - Links to the _passengers_ dimension by its surrogate key by performing a looking up to the _passengers_ dimension
 - Loads all the tickets

 <br><br>

+## Exercise 3: Merging

+Take a look at the source file: [`data/air_travel/ticket_updates/ticket_updates.csv`](./data/air_travel/ticket_updates/ticket_updates.csv)

+This file contains some updates to our tickets.
+Either the _price_, _seat number_, or the _status_ has been updated for these tickets.

+Here an ETL task is created that:
+1. Loads the updates into an staging table
+1. Uses the SQL merge statement to update the _tickets_ fact

+<br><br>